 However, note that there is no specific standard determined to write a technical report.
 It depends on the type of project and the preference of your project supervisor.

 With that in mind, let’s dig right in!

 What is a Technical Report?
 (Definition)

-A technical report is a written document that consists of the three key features of a research i.e process, progress, and result.
-It conveys information in an objective, fact-based manner and thus entertains no space for the personal opinion of the author.
+A technical report is described as a written scientific document that conveys information about technical research in an objective and fact-based manner.
+This technical report consists of the three key features of a research i.e process, progress, and results associated with it.

 Some common areas in which technical reports are used are agriculture, engineering, physical, and biomedical science.
 So, such complicated information must be conveyed by a report that is easily readable and efficient.